Raina Telgemeier: Recommendation lists and bestseller lists

 All five of her original graphic novels have made a The New York Times Best Seller list, as has at least one of her Baby-Sitters Club adaptations and X-Men: Misfits.
 On May 10, 2015, the top four books on The New York Times Best Seller list for paperback graphic books were all by Telgemeier: Drama, Smile, Sisters, and Kristy's Great Idea.
 Smile first featured on a New York Times bestseller list in 2011 and as of October 2020 it is still on the New York Times Bestseller List for Graphic Books and Manga.

 In 2017, Telgemeier was named the "Most Important Comics Creator" by Comics Worth Reading, which cited her BookScan numbers, copies sold, and influence on the modern comics market as reasons why.

 Challenges and bans

 According to the ALA, Drama was among the top ten most challenged book in libraries and schools in 2014, 2016, 2017, 2018, and 2019.
 Reasons given for challenges and bans have included having LGBTQIA+ content and characters, sexually explicit content, an "offensive political viewpoint", being "confusing", and for concerns that it goes against "family values/morals".

-According to the Wyoming State Library, one such challenge occurred in Laramie, Wyoming, famously the site of the homophobia-motivated killing of Matthew Shephard, in 2020, by a man who didn't like that his child had selected it in class.
+According to the Wyoming State Library, one such challenge occurred in Laramie, Wyoming, famously the site of the homophobia-motivated killing of Matthew Shepard, in 2020, by a man who didn't like that his child had selected it in class.
 The 75 attendees at the public hearing largely spoke in favor of the book, and the challenge was dismissed by universal decision of the committee.